 And I confess: There was a time when I was one of them and was looking for this miracle toy, too.
 There are so many manufacturers out there using the term “indestructible” – which I personally find misleading with EVERY pet toy I have encountered so far.
 So we owners are spending hours on research to find the perfect toy, spend the extra Dollar on something that is labeled “indestructible” and make sure to choose something too big to just be swallowed by our dog – and still find it in pieces just minutes after we gave it to our Bull Terrier.

 Help yourself and stop “humanizing your pooch”

-When I started to rethink the situation I felt like this is once again one of those situations where we tend to “humanize” our dogs and just expect them to know the difference between “intact” and “destroyed”, “right” and “wrong” and about our humans ways in general when they are born.
+When I started to rethink the situation I felt like this is once again one of those situations where we tend to “humanize” our dogs and just expect them to know the difference between “intact” and “destroyed”, “right” and “wrong” and about our human ways in general when they are born.

 We just presume that they will not destroy and are disappointed to no end, if they still do.

 But it took not very long for me to realize that with an active Bull Terrier puppy this is just not working and a different strategy is in order.
-Because dogs may be similar, but after all they are not human children.
+Because dogs may be similar, but after all, they are not human children.
 And especially when it comes to their entertainment needs, there are huge differences.